-It’s hard not to think of the American Thanksgiving holiday and not also think of the trusted Butterball turkey brand.
-Now, Butterball has given us a reason to think of them all year long with their new Food & Drink app that came out October 20th of this year — Butterball Cookbook Plus – Recipes for Thanksgiving & Every Day Occasions.
-As its name title implies, this application has recipes appropriate for your Thanksgiving meal, as well as everyday recipes to please most families.
-Aside from the many quick and simple recipes in this app are many useful and time-saving features like theme categories to filter meal searches, a meal planner, shopping list, turkey-related articles and how-to videos for some handy turkey tips, built in timer, conversion and substitution charts, a cool exclusive “Voice Command” function — and new Free recipes added each month.
+It’s hard to think of the Thanksgiving holiday and not also think of the trusted Butterball turkey brand.
+Now, Butterball has given us a reason to love them all year long with their awesome Food & Drink app Butterball Cookbook Plus – Recipes for Thanksgiving & Every Day Occasions.
+As its app name implies, this iPhone and iPad app has easy recipes appropriate for your Thanksgiving dinner, and lots of simple and tasty “everyday” recipes to please your family throughout the year.

 You’ll find approximately 11 whole turkey recipes.
-Roast Turkey with Mediterranean Rub came up as a top-rated recipe, and personally, I try out top-rated recipes first trusting that they are “tried and true” by the majority in the community.
-What’s nice about this being a turkey recipe app is that you don’t have to fret about finding a good recipe for the left over turkey from Thanksgiving — there’s plenty of interesting and tempting ideas here.
+Roast Turkey with Mediterranean Rub came up as a “Top-Rated” recipe, and personally, I try out top-rated recipes first trusting that they are “tried and true” by the majority in the community.
+Another nice thing about Butterball being a turkey recipe app is that you don’t have to fret trying to find good recipes for all that leftover turkey from Thanksgiving dinner.
+There are plenty of interesting and tempting recipe ideas worth trying here.

-Each dish comes with a prep method, difficulty level, ratings, ingredients, easy directions, and a MyNotes to add your own personal input.
-The App is divided into 3 main category/filter areas (Explore, Info, and bottom navigation area).
-You can start in the Explore area (that runs along the far left in vertical fashion), it has a search functionality as well as specific category filters to save you time: top rated, dish, product, cuisine, prep method, 9 themes, recently viewed, monthly features, and collections.
+Each dish comes with a prep method, difficulty level, ratings, ingredients, easy directions, and a “MyNotes” to add your own personal input.
+The App is divided into 3 main category/filter areas (Explore, Info, and a bottom navigation area).
+You can start in the Explore area (that runs along the far left in vertical fashion).
+It has a search functionality as well as specific category filters to save you time: top rated, dish, product, cuisine, prep method, 9 themes, recently viewed, monthly features, and collections.

 But, this cooking app does offer a shopping list feature.
 Adding recipes to the shopping list is easy and can be viewed: By Recipe or By Ingredient.
 You can also add items to your shopping list.
-The only problem I had with the shopping list function was that I was able to add the same recipe 3 times — and it added all the same ingredients 3 times.
-There should be a default/automatic message alert that lets you know when a recipe has been added already — if you try to add it more than once.
+The only problem I had with the shopping list function was that I was able to unintentionally add the same recipe 3 times without realizing it right away, triplicating all the same ingredients on my list.
+It would be nice if there was a default/automatic message alert to notify you if a recipe has been added more than once.

-Accessing the Bottom horizontal categories (recipes, my recipe box, meal builder, and store) allows you to do a variety of things like access all recipes, place selected recipes in your “box” as your favorites, create a meal plan by placing chosen dishes on a board for viewing, and in the Store, you’ll find new paid and free recipes each month.
-This month you can purchase a variety of Thanksgiving menu packs: Gluten-Free, Gourmet, New Cooks, and Traditional Thanksgiving menu, but they will cost you an additional $0.99 each.
+Accessing the Bottom horizontal categories (recipes, my recipe box, meal builder, and store) allows you to do a variety of things like access all recipes, place selected recipes in your “box” as your favorites, create a meal plan by placing chosen dishes on a board for viewing; and in the Store, you’ll find new paid and free recipes each month.
+For this month you can purchase a variety of Thanksgiving menu packs: Gluten-Free, Gourmet, New Cooks, and Traditional Thanksgiving menu, but they will cost you an additional $0.99 each.